pymc-devs/brand/README.md

 # PyMC Devs Branding

 This section contains PyMC Dev's branding standards and guidelines.
-Note:
+File types:
 - `AI` is the filename extension used by Adobe Illustrator
 - `EPS` is Encapsulated PostScript (EPS) format ([format was used previously](http://www.differencebetween.net/technology/difference-between-ai-and-eps-in-adobe-illustrator/#ixzz7U3iIOKeC.))
 - `SVG` Scalable Vector Graphics (SVG) are an XML-based markup language for describing two-dimensional based vector graphics.
 They can be created and edited with any text editor or with drawing software.